AlfaSierra92/GraphQL06/GraphQL.md

 Then, you can make requests to the endpoint as described above in the **Request** section.

 For Postman, cURL or similar, just remember to use the url
-1. [http://localhost:7001/graphql](http://localhost:7001/graphql) to access the product-service endpoint;
+1. [http://localhost:7001/graphql](http://localhost:7001/graphql) to access the *product-service* endpoint;
-2. [http://localhost:7002/graphql](http://localhost:7002/graphql)  to access the recommendation-service endpoint;
+2. [http://localhost:7002/graphql](http://localhost:7002/graphql)  to access the *recommendation-service* endpoint;
+3. [http://localhost:7003/graphql](http://localhost:7003/graphql)  to access the *review-service* endpoint;
+4. [http://localhost:6999/graphql](http://localhost:6999/graphql)  to access the *product-composite-service* endpoint.

 for the requests.

-If you want to use the GraphiQL interface, instead of external applications, you can access it by using the url:
+If you want to use the GraphiQL interface, instead of external applications, you can access it by using the same urls but changing the endpoint name to *graphiql* (e.g., [http://localhost:7001/graphiql](http://localhost:7001/graphiql)).
-1. [http://localhost:7001/graphiql](http://localhost:7001/graphiql)  to access the product-service endpoint;
-2. [http://localhost:7002/graphiql](http://localhost:7002/graphiql)  to access the recommendation-service endpoint;

 ## Resources and further details